My name is Jasmine, I am 17 years old, currently doing my A-levels. I volunteer with a young boy called Eden, helping him with his swimming.

 I am now paired with a girl called Ellie, who attends guides.
 At the start, Ellie found it hard to stay on task and interact with her peers.
 Now, Ellie is doing an amazing job, she’s able to interact with her peers and becomes more independent by the minute.
 It’s such a pleasure being with Ellie, she is such a ray of sunshine and is making progress all the time.

 Volunteering with Me2 Club gave me skills, passion and experience that I’ll have forever.
 Me2 Club is like the gift that keeps on giving, not only for the young people and their parents, but it also gives us volunteers such a positive and rewarding feeling.

-My name is Hannah, I am a 19 years old undergraduate at Reading University.
+My name is Hannah and I am a 19 year old undergraduate at the University of Reading.
 I decided to volunteer at Me2 Club because I wanted to gain experience and understanding of communicating with someone with additional needs, whilst developing a friendship with them.

 I was matched with a girl called Courtney and I go with her to a Zumba class every week.
 Here, I am able to help Courtney feel more relaxed and confident in a different environment, as well as being someone she can laugh at when doing some dodgy dance moves.

 It’s been an amazing experience seeing Courtney’s confidence and ability grow when repeating the same dance routines and being able to keep up with the instructor with ease.
 You can see both of our smiles grow as soon as the dancing has started.
 Overall, my favourite experience from volunteering is being able to get to know Courtney as a person and develop a friendship with her.

 My name is Billy and I am currently studying towards my A-levels.
 I decided to volunteer with Me2 Club when I saw the difference they were making in the community.
 I am a Scout leader outside of Me 2 Club and saw the confidence given to young people, that allowed them to fully participate in activities and push themselves further every time.